 Arwen P. Mohun is Henry Clay Reed Professor of History at University of Delaware.
 She specializes in the social and cultural historian of technology.
-Her publications include Steam Laundries: Gender, Work, and Technology in the United States and Great Britain, 1880-1940 (Johns Hopkins University Press, 1999); His and Hers: Gender, Consumption and Technology (University of Virginia Press, 1998) co-edited with Roger Horowitz; and Gender and Technology: A Reader (Johns Hopkins University Press, 2003) co-edited with Nina Lerman and Ruth Oldenziel, and Risk: Negotiating Safety in American Society (Johns Hopkins University Press, 2013), winner of the 2014 Ralph Gomory Prize of the Business History Conference.
+Her publications include Steam Laundries: Gender, Work, and Technology in the United States and Great Britain, 1880-1940 (Johns Hopkins University Press, 1999); His and Hers: Gender, Consumption and Technology (University of Virginia Press, 1998) co-edited with Roger Horowitz; Gender and Technology: A Reader (Johns Hopkins University Press, 2003) co-edited with Nina Lerman and Ruth Oldenziel, and Risk: Negotiating Safety in American Society (Johns Hopkins University Press, 2013), winner of the 2014 Ralph Gomory Prize of the Business History Conference.

 Upcoming Meetings (all times Eastern)

 November 20, 2018